Figures, dates & facts at a glance

 The company grew successfully from the start as sound played an increasingly important role in Germany in the 1920s and 1930s.
 Official radio broadcasting had begun and inexpensive receivers made radios affordable for many.
 But it didn't stop at speakers for long: the forefather of all beyerdynamic headphones, the DT48, emerged in 1937.
 As the first dynamic headphone (the DT classification stands for "Dynamic Telephone“), it has accompanied generations of sound engineers and reporters.
 The DT48 series was produced almost unchanged until 2013 and was one of the longest available products in the history of consumer electronics.
 The first dynamic microphone for studio use, the M19, followed in 1939 as the counterpart for recording and represented a milestone in electro-acoustics.
 The chain of transmission was complete and has remained so to this day: millions of clients depend on high quality beyerdynamic products for recording and reproducing audio signals.

 Eugen Beyer rebuilt his factory in Heilbronn after the war.
 The company founder died in 1959, and was succeeded by his son Fred Beyer.
 Dipl.-Ing.
-Wolfgang Luckhardt has led the company as sole managing director since 2003. beyerdynamic GmbH & Co.
+Wolfgang Luckhardt leads the company as sole managing director from 2003-2015. beyerdynamic GmbH & Co.
 KG is still a family company: three descendants of the company founder, the two daughters and a granddaughter retain 100% of the shares.

 The family company has grown into a global player.
 Branches in USA, India and Singapore give beyerdynamic direct access to important international markets.
 The audio specialist is represented in more than 100 countries through a network of partners.
 But the products are still manufactured in Heilbronn: the company's in-house service and logistics centre delivers products all over the world directly from its headquarters.

 Today the name beyerdynamic is synonymous with a wide range of high quality and professional audio products.
-Three business divisions generate an annual turnover of approximately 50 million euro: Conference, Pro Audio and Consumer.
-Conference technology includes conference systems, installation microphones, interpreting desks and tour guide systems that are found in conference centres all over the world.
-The Pro Audio division furnishes recording studios, supplies microphones and headphones for on-stage use, or live radio and TV transmissions, and headsets for other professional uses.
-The range of consumer products includes high-end headphones, headphone amplifiers, gaming headsets and compact in-ear models.
+Two business divisions generate an annual turnover of approximately 50 million euro: Audio Systesms and Headphones.
+Audio Systems includes conference systems, installation microphones, interpreting desks and tour guide systems that are found in conference centres all over the world, furnishes recording studios, supplies microphones and headphones for on-stage use, or live radio and TV transmissions, and headsets for other professional uses.
+The Headphones division portfolio includes high-end headphones, headphone amplifiers, gaming headsets and compact in-ear models.
 So discerning music listeners can enjoy premium stereo sound at any time, whether at home or on the move.

 Across the entire portfolio, beyerdynamic products are characterised by the company’s desire to innovate and continuously develop technology.
 And this desire is just as strong today as it was in the days of company founder Eugen Beyer, more than 90 years ago.